imjohnbo/issue-bot/README.md

         close-previous: true
         linked-comments: true
         rotate-assignees: true # Picks next assignee in list
-      env:
-        GITHUB_TOKEN: ${{ secrets.PAT }} # Built in GITHUB_TOKEN permissions are too restrictive, so a personal access token is used here
 ```

 #### Downstream of a failed CI step 💔: